adunning/latin-greek-scientific-terminology/assignments/vocabulary-analysis-paper.md

 ### Submission

-All assignments must be submitted through [Turnitin.com](http://www.turnitin.com).
+All assignments must be submitted through [Turnitin.com](http://www.turnitin.com) and uploaded to the [Learning Portal](http://portal.utoronto.ca/).

 ## References